csvpath/csvpath/csvpath/matching/functions/fail.md

 The `fail()` function enables the third of these.

 When a validation rule identifies a problem you can use `fail()` to indicate that the CSV file is invalid.
 The reasoning or evidence, in the form of row values, is typically needed as well.
-However, programmatically, a printout is hard to interpret and a list of rows' values is difficult to interpret because valid rows can match as readily as invalid ones.
+However, programmatically, a printout is hard to interpret.
+A list of rows' values is also difficult to interpret because valid rows can match as readily as invalid ones.

 Setting the state of a csvpath is easy.
 In the csvpath just add `fail()` when there is a problem.
 Checking the state of the csvpath is also easy.
 You just check the CsvPath object's is_valid property.